 We also conducted a one-year extension study of a subset of patients who completed the 56-week CONQUER study.
-The SEQUEL study was a doubleblind, placebo-controlled, 3-arm, prospective study across 36 centers comparing QNEXA to placebo over an additional 52-week treatment period for a total treatment duration of 108 weeks, or two years.
+The purpose of this study was to provide long-term safety and efficacy data to support the MAA filing in Europe.
+The SEQUEL study was a double-blind, placebo-controlled, 3-arm, prospective study across 36 centers comparing QNEXA to placebo over an additional 52-week treatment period for a total treatment duration of 108 weeks, or two years.
+SEQUEL included 675 obese or overweight patients, all of whom had two or more weight related co-morbidities and an average baseline BMI of 36.1.
 Patients in SEQUEL continued in a blinded fashion to receive the same treatment they were receiving when they completed the CONQUER study.
 The co-primary endpoints for this study were the differences between treatments in mean weight loss and percent weight loss from start of the OB-303 study (baseline) to the end of the treatment period (two-years).
 Secondary endpoints include the differences between treatments in the percentage of patients achieving weight loss of 5% and 10% and the change in waist circumference.
 Patients were asked to continue a hypocaloric diet representing a 500-calorie/day deficit and were advised to implement a simple lifestyle modification program.